Truncated Wigner method for Bose gases: Methodology

 At $T\neq0$ we replace Eq.~(\ref{ruostekoski_V16}) by \cite{gardiner_zoller_book_99}

-where $\xi_q\equiv \epsilon_q /2k_B T$.
-The Wigner function is Gaussian-distributed with the width ${n}_{\rm BE}(\epsilon_q)+1/2$.
+The Wigner function is Gaussian-distributed with width ${n}_{\rm BE}(\epsilon_q)+1/2$.
 The formula introduces thermal populations of each quasi-particle mode and generates more complex spatial noise correlations.
-After the noise generation, the initial state for stochastic evolution may be written as
+After the noise generation, the initial state for stochastic evolution at time $t=0$ may be written as

-Here ${\Psi}_W (x,0)$ is a stochastic representation of the full field operator for the atoms.
+Here ${\Phi} (x)$ is a stochastic representation of the full field operator for the atoms.

-\subsubsection{Trapped gases}
+\subsubsection{Trapped Gases}

-In a harmonic trap, or in a combined harmonic trap and optical lattice, the atoms experience a non-uniform potential that introduces spatially-varying initial noise distribution even at $T=0$.
-We write the external potential as $V(x)=m\omega^2 x^2/2 + sE_R \sin^{2}(\pi x/d)$, where $E_{R}=\hbar^{2}\pi^{2}/2md^{2}$ is the lattice photon recoil energy and $d$ is the lattice period.
+Placing atoms in a non-uniform potential results in a spatially-varying initial noise distribution even at $T=0$.
+For a combined harmonic trap and optical lattice we write the external potential as $V(x)=m\omega^2 x^2/2 + sE_R \sin^{2}(\pi x/d)$, where $E_{R}=\hbar^{2}\pi^{2}/2md^{2}$ is the lattice photon recoil energy and $d$ is the lattice period.
 The Bogoliubov equations now become spatially dependent and need to be solved numerically \cite{pethick_smith_book_02}.
-In Eq.~(\ref{ruostekoski_V12}) we replace $u_q e^{i q x}/\sqrt{L}\rightarrow u_j(x)$ and $v_q e^{i q x}/\sqrt{L}\rightarrow v_j(x)$ where the index $j$ refers to the mode number.
+In Eq.~(\ref{ruostekoski_V12}) we replace $u_q e^{i q x}/\sqrt{L}\rightarrow u_j(x)$ and $v_q e^{i q x}/\sqrt{L}\rightarrow v_j(x)$, where the index $j$ refers to the mode number.
 In the lowest order approximation the quasi-particle mode functions $u_j(x)$ and $v_j(x)$ are obtained in the Bogoliubov theory.
-In several cases of interest where the multi-mode structure of the excitations become important, the Bogoliubov approximation is insufficient due to large contribution of the quadratic fluctuation terms, and one consequently needs to use a higher-order theory, such as the gapless Hartree-Fock-Bogoliubov (HFB) formalism in which case the ground-state and the excited-state populations are solved self-consistently.
-The coupled HFB equations for the ground state and excitations read \cite{hutchinson_dodd_98,proukakis_morgan_98}
+In several cases of interest where the multi-mode structure of the excitations become important, the Bogoliubov approximation is insufficient due to the large contribution of the quadratic fluctuation terms.
+One consequently needs to use a higher-order theory in which case the ground-state and the excited-state populations are solved self-consistently.
+One such candidate is the gapless Hartree-Fock-Bogoliubov (HFB) formalism: this is similar to the usual HFB approach, but constructed in such a manner that there is no gap in its excitation spectrum at zero momentum.
+The coupled equations for the ground state and excitations thus take the general form \cite{hutchinson_dodd_98,proukakis_morgan_98}